 Stark: Let's just say I learned to channel my obsession in a more positive direction.

 - Off on a Technicality: A member of the staff team influenced the jury and it saved the sympathetic defendant.

 - In a darker case, Wayne Callison got away with killing five women because the key witness' testimony against him had to be disregarded on the grounds that he wasn't able to cross-examine her.
 The reason he couldn't was the fact she was Driven to Suicide by him.
 And that was something he got away with on another technicality.

 - Old Cop, Young Cop: In one of Sebastian Stark's cases as a prosecutor, the defendant was a cop charged with killing a criminal's cousin.
 The cop had a problem with the criminal and accidentally killed the cousin.
 The cop was the old cop of the trope and the young one was testifying against him.
-The ex-cop working as a liasion between Stark's office and the LAPD commented on how odd it was that the young cop was testifying against the old one since cops usually take the heat for one another.
-Then it clicked on Stark the old cop was Taking the Heat for the young one.
-The young one had heard stories about the criminal and decided to take justice on his own hands.
+The ex-cop working as a liaison between Stark's office and the LAPD commented on how odd it was that the young cop was testifying against the old one since cops usually take the heat for one another.
+Then it clicked on Stark that the old cop was Taking the Heat for the young one.
+The young one had heard stories about the criminal and decided to take justice into his own hands.
 Stark made a deal where he'd allow the old cop to take the heat if the young one agreed to leave the force forever.

 - Overprotective Dad: Stark for his daughter, Julie.